7 Reflections From 30 Years in Business

 2 – Pay Attention to Changes in Your Sector

 You can’t assume that the markets you play in will remain the same.
-New technologies could wipe out or severely impact a sector that you rely on for income.
+New technologies could wipe out or severely impact a sector you rely on for income.
 As business leaders, our responsibility is to see more than what others see and to see before others see.
 Consider how new technologies forever altered certain sectors:

 • TV & Film – Traditional TV and movies in the cinema are in a steady decline in favor of streaming “on-demand” services.